Home Most Beautiful Destinations Around the World15 Magical Hidden Gems in Marathon, FL That Feel Like a Fairytale

 • 🏨 Where to Stay: Skipjack Resort & Marina – Comfortable stay with outdoor/heated pool, pool bar, fitness center, and kitchenettes

-Locals often stop by after storms to hunt for driftwood, colorful sea glass, and even seeds that wash up from the Caribbean.
-The water stays shallow for a long way out, making it a great place to wade or float without any strong currents.
-Most weekdays, you’ll have it all to yourself.
+Beachcombers like wandering the shoreline after storms to spot driftwood, sea glass, and seeds that wash in from the current.
+The water stays shallow for a long way out, making it a great place to wade, float, or try some shore snorkeling without dealing with strong currents.

 Loggerhead Beach is a hidden gem or those seeking to explore Marathon beyond the usual tourist spots.